zukunft/zukunft.com/docs/main_functions.md

 The main backend objects have these main functions:

 1. storage
-   1. load_by_name: lika all load_by_ function to retrieve the object data from the database by a unique key
+   1. load_by_name: like all load_by_ function to retrieve the object data from the database by a unique key
    2. save: to add or update the object in the database
    3. del: to exclude or delete the object
 2. mapper